-Finally, Figure 2 plots the distributions of the influence weights of the AIR model for the number of topics achieving the best performances on the two considered datasets (as described later in this section).
+Figure 3 plots the distributions of the influence weights of the AIR model for the number of topics achieving the best performances on the two considered datasets (as described later in this section).
 Values are distributed according to two log-normal distributions centered in the positive and negative quadrants, with relatively slow values and relatively few extreme values.
 The graphs show that negative influencers also play a significant role in the learning phase.
+The bottom graphs also show how the item-topic weights distribute.
+Again, it seems that the AIR model has a bias towards negative weights.
 The Digg dataset exhibits a lower level of influence among users, as witnessed by the high number of weights set to 0.
-Figure 3 plots of the influence probabilities for the TIC models, and confirm such a trend.
+This difference between the two datasets can be explained by considering the distribution of the number of influencers for each activation, provided in Figure 1.
+Figure 4 plots of the influence probabilities for the TIC models, and confirm such a trend.
 Here, values are exponentially distributed; however a percentage of users exhibit highest influence.